jeanniesarah/nextjs-rainbowkit-starter/README.md

 ## Learn More

-To learn more about Rainbow Kit, take a look at the following resources:
+To learn more about Rainbow Kit, take a look at the following resource:

 - [Rainbow Kit Documentation](https://rainbowkit.com/docs/introduction) - learn about Rainbow Kit features.

+To learn more about Alchemy, take a look at the following resource:

+- [Alchemy Documentation](https://docs.alchemy.com/alchemy/) - learn about Alchemy features.

 To learn more about Next.js, take a look at the following resources: